Entering My Horsegirl Era

 Album Pre-release at LA Arboretum

-When the details came through, I rushed out of work, battled LA traffic, and finally arrived at the LA Arboretum.
-I honestly thought it was the perfect venue.
-The Arboretum is known for its free-roaming peacocks, and sure enough, one greeted me in the parking lot and walked me all the way to the entrance like he was my feathered escort.
-At check-in, the staff took my name and locked away my phone to prevent any leaks.
+Once I got the details the day of, I rushed out of work, fought LA traffic, and arrived at the LA Arboretum, and I think they found the perfect venue (in my personal opinion).
+The Arboretum is known for its free-roaming peacocks, and sure enough, one greeted me in the parking lot and walked me all the way to the entrance like a feathery escort.
+The event coordinators took my name and then also locked away my phone so that people couldn’t leak any footage/songs ahead of time.
 I loved the entire album but the funniest part was every time there was a heavy metal riff or drop, a chorus of peacock calls would erupt from the trees in the dark.
-They were probably telling us it's dark out, please shut up already.
-Everyone laughed every time it happened and I think it added a nice element to the whole experience.
+Probably telling us it's dark out, please shut up already.
+Everyone laughed every time it happened and I thought it added a nice element to the whole experience.

 I couldn’t take any photos but they released a promo video of the event and I found myself in one of the shots, heh!
-They also gave us a metal token with a feather on it to commemorate the event.
+And I was given a metal token with a feather to commemorate being a part of the listening event.
 Very fitting!

 Grunion Run

 The biologist from the Wildlife Refuge that I volunteer at invited people to join her on observing one of the grunion runs along Surfside Beach at midnight and I decided to join.
-Another cool night time beach activity!
+She asked if I was good at identifying birds at night and as I looked into the vast darkness, I said I regretfully am lacking in that skillset.
+I heard birdwatching with night vision goggles is becoming a thing now.
+Do I need to get into that too?
+This was another cool night time beach activity to experience though!

 Quail Hill